 Social Methodology Analysis and application of social research methods and instruments, survey research, quantitative and qualitative methods of data collection and data analysis.

-Stella Quah (Ph.D) is a sociologist specialized in medical sociology, family sociology, and social policy.
-She is currently Adjunct Professor, Health Services and Systems Research Programme, Duke-NUS Medical School, Singapore; member of Institutional Review Boards; and member of the International Advisory Board of the British Journal of Sociology; the Editorial Advisory Board of Health Sociology Review; the Editorial Advisory Board of Sociology of Health and Illness; the Editorial Board of Marriage & Family Review.
-Other editorial work include: International Advisory Board of Asian Population Studies (2009-2019); co-editor of the Blackwell Encyclopedia of Health, Illness, Behaviour and Society (Wiley-Blackwell, 2014); Editor, Routledge Handbook of Families in Asia (Routledge, 2015); Editor-in-Chief of the International Encyclopedia of Public Health , 2nd Edition (Elsevier, 2017); and Section Editor of Epidemiology and Public Health, Elsevier Reference Module in Biomedical Sciences (2014-2019).
+I am a sociologist specialized in medical sociology, family sociology, and social policy, and Adjunct Professor, Health Services and Systems Research Program, Duke-NUS Medical School, Singapore.
+I am member of several Institutional Review Boards and member of these international peer-reviewed journals: International Advisory Board of the British Journal of Sociology; Editorial Advisory Board of Health Sociology Review; Editorial Advisory Board of Sociology of Health and Illness; Editorial Board of Marriage & Family Review.
+My editorial work includes: Subject Editor of Epidemiology and Public Health, Elsevier Reference Module in Biomedical Sciences (2014-2019); Co-editor, 1st edition (2014) and 2nd edition (in progress), Willey Blackwell Encyclopedia of Health, Illness, Behavior and Society; Editor, Routledge Handbook of Families in Asia (Routledge, 2015); Co-Editor of the International Encyclopedia of Public Health, 1st edition (2008); and Editor-in-Chief of the 2nd Edition (Elsevier, 2017) and 3rd Edition (in progress, to be published by Elsevier in 2024).

-Among her other professional activities, Stella Quah held the positions of Chairperson of the International Sociological Association (ISA) Research Committee on the Sociology of Health (RC15) from 1990 to 1994; Vice-President for Research of the ISA 1994-1998; Chairperson of the ISA Research Council for the session 1994-1998; and Associate Editor of International Sociology (1998-2004).
+Among my other professional activities, I held the positions of Chairperson of the International Sociological Association (ISA) Research Committee on the Sociology of Health (RC15) from 1990 to 1994; ISA Vice-President for Research, 1994-1998; Chairperson, ISA Research Council, 1994-1998; and Associate Editor of International Sociology (1998-2004).

-Her publications are on the fields of sociology of health, family sociology, social policy, social class and sociology of professions.
-This site provides the complete and current list of publications on the tabs “Health Sociology”, “Family Sociology” and “General Sociology” with subthemes indicated in the Overview.
-Queries or comments may be sent to
+My research and publications are on the fields of sociology of health, family sociology, social policy, social class and sociology of professions.
+You will find in this site the complete and current list of my publications on three main research areas as shown by the tabs “Health Sociology”, “Family Sociology” and “General Sociology”.
+At the top of each section, you find the Overview or index of subthemes.
+I give the link to the original publication source (journal/publisher) and, whenever possible, if copyright regulations permit it, I provide the PDF version of the publication.